Youth Active Logo

 We speak up about inequality and act on it

-Some young people have a much harder starting point than others.
-Our team does not pretend otherwise.
+Some young people have a much harder starting point than others, and we do not pretend otherwise.
 We challenge unfair practices wherever we find them, including the ones that are quietly built into systems and policies rather than showing up in obvious ways.

 05